 The term accounting is very common and widely used in the business world.
-But before we look into the importance of accounting in business, let’s understand the basics: what is accounting?
+But before we look into the importance of accounting for your business, let’s understand the basics: what is accounting?
 Accounting refers to the organized and detailed recording of financial transactions of a business.
 There are many types of accounting namely accounting for small businesses, government accounting, forensic accounting, and management accounting and accounting for corporations.

 Why accounting concept is considered important?